curioustheory/fx-example/README.md

 # py-forex
-A simple end-to-end forex prediction example using Scikit-Learn.
-We want to predict the next closing price.
+A simple end-to-end forex prediction example using Scikit-Learn to predict the next closing price.

 This project is built using python 3.5.2